Reviewing BrasilAgro – Companhia Brasileira de Propriedades Agrícolas (LND) & The Competition

-BrasilAgro – Companhia Brasileira de Propriedades Agrícolas (NYSE:LND – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it contrast to its rivals?
-We will compare BrasilAgro – Companhia Brasileira de Propriedades Agrícolas to related businesses based on the strength of its risk, valuation, profitability, earnings, analyst recommendations, dividends and institutional ownership.
+BrasilAgro – Companhia Brasileira de Propriedades Agrícolas (NYSE:LND – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it compare to its competitors?
+We will compare BrasilAgro – Companhia Brasileira de Propriedades Agrícolas to related companies based on the strength of its analyst recommendations, risk, profitability, earnings, valuation, dividends and institutional ownership.

-This table compares BrasilAgro – Companhia Brasileira de Propriedades Agrícolas and its rivals’ net margins, return on equity and return on assets.

-BrasilAgro – Companhia Brasileira de Propriedades Agrícolas pays an annual dividend of $0.78 per share and has a dividend yield of 13.3%.
-BrasilAgro – Companhia Brasileira de Propriedades Agrícolas pays out 83.9% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Agricultural production – crops” companies pay a dividend yield of 3.0% and pay out 45.4% of their earnings in the form of a dividend.

 Analyst Recommendations

-This is a breakdown of current ratings for BrasilAgro – Companhia Brasileira de Propriedades Agrícolas and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for BrasilAgro – Companhia Brasileira de Propriedades Agrícolas and its competitors, as provided by MarketBeat.

 |Sell Ratings